seia-soto/Serium/README.md

 Reporting issues
 ----
-Seriumium is watting for error reports.
+Serium is watting for error reports.
 Write logs of console and why in [issues tab](https://github.com/Soto-Seia/Serium/issues).